 - Time and cost for putting an employee rewards and recognition process in place

 - Time and cost for training your managers/ HR employees to enforce the process.

 - Time and cost for analyzing performance metrics to shortlist performers.

-Now, take a look at the rewards you can reap through a sound employee recognition program.
+Now, take a look at the benefits of employee reconition: